CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 backlog_filter= 'Induction'
 [objectives]
 1='Define a repository'
+2='Define a commit'
+3='Explain why we use Git'
-2='Explain why we use Github'
+4='Explain why we use Github'
-3='Given a remote or local repository, identify the number of commits' 4='Given a remote or local repository, identify the author, time and message of a given commit' 5='Given a remote or local repository, identify the files and folders from any commit in a version timeline' 6='Describe the purpose of version control'
+5='Given a remote or local repository, identify the number of commits' 6='Given a remote or local repository, identify the author, time and message of a given commit' 7='Given a remote or local repository, identify the files and folders from any commit in a version timeline' 8='Describe the purpose of version control'
-7='Explain the difference between Git and Github' 8='Get a local copy of a repository on your local machine'
+9='Explain the difference between Git and Github' 10='Get a local copy of a repository on your local machine' 11='Create a fork of a repository'
+12='Create a local branch'
+12='Explain the difference between a fork and a clone'
 +++

 ## Learning objectives